 You may need to have this procedure more than once to completely get rid of your kidney stones.
 ESWL may not be suitable if you’re pregnant.Play video

 Ureteroscopic stone removal

-This type of surgery can remove stones that are lodged in your ureter.
-Your surgeon will pass a narrow, flexible instrument called a ureteroscope up through your urethra, your bladder and ureter.
+This type of surgery can remove stones that are stuck in your ureter – the tube that carries urine from your kidney to your bladder.
+Your surgeon will pass a narrow, flexible instrument called a ureteroscope up through your urethra (the tube through which you pass urine), your bladder and your ureter.
 A laser beam or shock waves from a device on the ureteroscope remove or break up the stone.
-Occasionally, if your surgeon is unable to pass the ureteroscope into your urethra, he or she may insert a soft tube (stent) first.
-This can help to relieve the obstruction and make it easier to insert the ureteroscope at a later date.
+Occasionally, if your surgeon isn’t able to pass the ureteroscope into your ureter, he or she may insert a soft tube (stent) first.
+This can help to relieve the obstruction and make it easier to insert the ureteroscope later.

-A soft tube (stent) may be left in your ureter for a few days until it heals.
+A stent may be left in your ureter for a few days until it heals.
 Ureteroscopy is usually done under general anaesthesia.
 This means you will be asleep during the procedure.
-If you have had a stent, you will be given a date to have it removed before you are discharged.
+If you’ve had a stent, your doctor or nurse will let you know a date to have it removed before you’re discharged.
 Stents are usually removed under local anaesthesia.

 Percutaneous nephrolithotomy (PCNL)

-This is a type of surgery that can be used to remove large stones from your kidney.
-Your surgeon will make a small cut in your back and use a telescopic instrument called a nephroscope to pull the stone out or break it up using a laser beam or shock waves.
-PCNL is performed under general anaesthesia.
+This is a type of surgery that can be used to remove large stones from your kidney or upper ureter.
+You might also have this procedure if the other surgical methods of removing kidney stones haven’t worked for you.
+Your surgeon will make a small cut in your back and pass a telescopic instrument called a nephroscope in towards your kidney.
+This allows your surgeon to pull the stone out or break it up using a laser beam or shock waves.
+PCNL is carried out under general anaesthesia.